tmbarald/Dynamic-Instruction-Schedular/README.md

 # Dynamic-Instruction-Scheduling

-A program written in C++ which can schedule instructions written to a PC using Tomasulo's algorithm.
+A program written in C++ that can schedule instructions written to a PC using Tomasulo's algorithm.